Dialectical Reconciliation via Structured Argumentative Dialogues: Introduction

-Despite the growing popularity of model reconciliation approaches, we identify two limitations: (1)~It is commonly assumed that \emph{the agent possesses the human user's model a-priori} in order to anticipate their goals and predict how its decision will be perceived by them.
-This may lead to incorrect assumptions about the human user's knowledge and preferences, and consequently to unsatisfactory explanations.
-(2)~Most model reconciliation approaches are formulated around \emph{a single-shot reconciliation paradigm}, that is, they focus on generating a single, albeit comprehensive, explanation that is presented all at once.
-While this type of reconciliation can be useful when the human user needs to quickly understand a decision or when the underlying task is relatively simple, it may fail to work for more complex decisions and tasks that require a more detailed understanding from the human user, especially when there is substantial knowledge discrepancy between the agent and user models.
+However, most MRP approaches face two significant challenges.
+First, they often assume that the AI agent has access to an a-priori human user model.
+This assumption can lead to misunderstandings, as the agent might base its explanations on an inaccurate or incomplete understanding of the human user's knowledge of the underlying task.
+Second, they typically rely on single-shot interactions.
+While this may be sufficient when the user needs to quickly understand a decision or when the underlying task is relatively simple, it may fail to work for more complex decisions and tasks that require a deeper understanding from the human user, especially when there is substantial knowledge discrepancy between the AI agent and human user models.